-To even the most casual observer, the guys were too inward looking and tech-focused, concentrating more on polishing their product and aligning their clients to it than on understanding how the product could be customised to suit their clients’ needs.
+To even the most casual observer, the guys were too inward-looking and tech-focused, concentrating more on polishing their product and aligning their clients to it than on understanding how the product could be customised to suit their clients’ needs.
 Something was definitely missing.

-Their deployment approach was led by a handful of influential developers with strong views, without considering the increasingly frustrated feedback from sales representatives who were unable to offer a personal solution to clients.
+Their deployment approach was led by a handful of influential developers with strong views, without considering the increasingly frustrated feedback from sales representatives who were unable to offer a personalised solution to clients.
 As a result, clients were not being heard clearly and the product had a “one dimensional”, “take it or leave it” feel.

 This situation throws up two challenges for Project Managers.